 Featured News - Current News - Archived News - News Categories

-The Eastern coyote is found in many habitats, from rural farmland and forests to populated suburban and urban areas across New York.
-Coyotes are well adapted to suburban and even urban environments and tend to avoid conflicts with people.
-However, conflicts with people and pets may occur, particularly during the spring denning and pupping period.
-If coyotes learn to associate food, such as garbage or pet food, with peoples' homes, these animals may lose their natural fear of humans and increase the potential for close encounters or conflicts.
+Coyotes inhabit a variety of habitats throughout the state, from rural farmland and forests to populated suburban and urban areas.
+For the most part, coyotes will avoid human contact.
+However, conflicts with people and pets may occur, particularly during the spring denning and pupping period when coyotes tend to be more territorial and protective of pups.
+Furthermore, if coyotes learn to associate food, such as garbage or pet food, with people, these animals may lose their natural fear of humans, increasing the potential for close encounters or conflicts.

 To reduce or prevent conflicts with coyotes, New Yorkers are encouraged to take the following steps:

-•Do not leave food outside.
-Pet food and garbage attract coyotes and other wildlife and increase risks to people and pets:
+√ Do not leave food outside.
+Pet food and garbage attract coyotes and other wildlife and increase risks to people and pets.
+DEC encourages people to:

-•Do not allow coyotes to approach people or pets.
-If you see a coyote, be aggressive in your behavior: Stand tall and hold your arms up or out to look as large as possible.
-If a coyote lingers for too long, make loud noises, wave your arms and throw sticks and stones.
+√ Do not allow coyotes to approach people or pets.
+If you see a coyote, be aggressive in behavior, stand tall and hold arms up or out to look as large as possible.
+If a coyote lingers for too long, make loud noises, wave arms and throw sticks and stones.

-•Remove brush and tall grass from around homes to reduce protective cover for coyotes.
-Coyotes are typically secretive and like areas where they can hide.
+√ Remove brush and tall grass from around homes to reduce protective cover for coyotes, as they are typically secretive and like areas where they can hide.

-For additional information about the Eastern coyote and preventing conflicts with coyotes, visit the DEC webpages below:
+For additional information about the eastern coyote and preventing conflicts with coyotes, visit: